Have you ever entered a negotiation and felt you just didn’t have a leg to stand on?

 Either way, what you’ve experienced was that remarkable negotiating force known as “leverage.”
 Leverage in negotiating is like the undertow near the beach.
 We can’t see it on the surface, but it’s pulling powerfully beneath us.

+Developing strong negotiation skills in sales is no easy feat.
 We can gain or lose negotiating leverage in various ways.
 But if we’re not aware of areas where we can gain leverage in the negotiation, we miss opportunities.

 There are eight possible sources of leverage that are present in every negotiating situation.
 We want to understand and maximize all eight sources.